kshirsagarpratik/Jenkins-GitLab-CI-CD-Service/README.md

 `pbcopy < ~/.ssh/id_rsa` —> copying the private part

+### Installing Docker

+We used Docker to run GitLab server in a container.
+To install docker, we followed these steps (We used a Mac).
+It was a relatively simple process, a regular application installation through a wizard.
+The installer can be found [here](https:// store.docker.com/editions/community/docker-ce-desktop-mac)

+### Installing GitLab

+We ran GitLab CE as a container.
+So to get the server up and running, we had to execute the following script on the terminal.
+I have used my /Users/.../CS540/gitlab directory to create volumes for the container.
+This will help the container store data on my machine.
+Please change the path as per convenience.
+We have exposed various ports such as HTTP, HTTPS and SSH.
+The external URL points to the homepage of GitLab.

+    sudo docker run --detach --name gitlab \
+    --hostname gitlab.example.com \
+    --restart always \
+    --volume /Users/pratikkshirsagar/Desktop/CS540/gitlab/config:/
+    etc/gitlab \
+    --volume /Users/pratikkshirsagar/Desktop/CS540/gitlab/logs:/var/
+    log/gitlab \
+    --volume /Users/pratikkshirsagar/Desktop/CS540/gitlab/data:/var/
+    opt/gitlab \
+    --publish 30080:30080 \
+    --publish 20080:80 \
+    --publish 30022:22 \
+    --publish 32768:443 \
+    --env GITLAB_OMNIBUS_CONFIG="external_url 'http://
+    gitlab.example.com:30080';
+    gitlab_rails['gitlab_shell_ssh_port']=30022;" \
+    gitlab/gitlab-ce:latest

 #### Installing Docker

 *For Mac:* Install the stable version of Docker Community Edition for Mac from [here.](https://docs.docker.com/docker-for-mac/install/)